Indigenous Youth Internship Program

 - Contribute to closing the social and economic gaps that exist between Indigenous people and other British Columbians

-- Interns are placed with a government ministry for nine months, then with an Indigenous organization for three months, doing important work such as engaging communities, developing policies and programs, managing projects, promoting healthy lifestyles, participating in adjudications and negotiations and conducting research
+- Interns are placed with a government ministry for 9 months, then with an Indigenous organization for 3 months, doing important work, such as engaging communities, developing policies and programs, managing projects, promoting healthy lifestyles, participating in adjudications and negotiations, and conducting research

 - Interns are mentored through the year and have opportunities to attend workshops and conferences, take courses, and receive career coaching